wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-java/fme-java-install.md

 ---
 ## Java SDK Installation

-To integrate VWO FME SDK into your Java application, you must first install the SDK through a java package manager.
-VWO FME Python SDK can be installed using [maven](https://mvnrepository.com/artifact).
+To integrate VWO FE SDK into your Java application, you must first install the SDK through a java package manager.
+VWO FE Python SDK can be installed using [maven](https://mvnrepository.com/artifact).

 ```java
 <dependency>